keybase/book-content/00-getting_started/01-privacy.md

 ## Privacy on Keybase
 Messages and files on Keybase are end-to-end encrypted.
 All your secrets are safe.
 Not even Keybase can access them.

-But accounts on Keybase can’t be totally private.
+But accounts on Keybase can’t be completely private.
 For example, everyone on the internet can see your profile photo.
-And, some public info can’t be totally deleted.
+And, some public info can’t be deleted.
 To help avoid any confusion or embarrassing moments, we’ll lay it all out.

 Tip: Your username and device names on Keybase are public and can’t be changed or deleted.
 Give them some thought before you create your account.